Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Applying a broken symmetry on a domain

-\textbf{I. Applying a Broken Symmetry on a Domain}.
 Consider a quasi-1D spin system with an infinite dimension indexed by $j$ and which has a discrete broken symmetry operator $u=\prod_{j=-\infty}^{\infty} u_{j}$.
 We argue that any state $|\psi_{0}\rangle$ in the ground state manifold obeys , with a special ordering of the limits.
 It applies even when mapped to fermions because it considers arbitrary ground state choices.